Giorgio Almirante: Return to the leadership

+On 18 June 1973 around noon, on his way back from a political rally, Almirante with three party comrades stopped at a Motta restaurant (now Autogrill) on A1 motorway Cantagallo rest area, in Casalecchio di Reno near Bologna, near where the Marzabotto massacre had occurred less than 29 years ago.
+When a waiter recognized him, the restaurant staff called their union, and declaring themselves anti-fascists, they went on a strike, refusing to serve Almirante, or anyone else until he left, forcing him to leave.
+As many as 16 staff members went on trial for the incident (for which they were acquitted).
+A Bologna-based leftist musical group "Canzoniere delle lame" released the single "All'armi... siam digiuni... (al Cantagallo)", the proceeds were used to pay the staff's legal fees.

+In 1975 he travelled to the USA where he met with members of the National Security Council at the Eisenhower Executive Office Building.

 Despite the policy's failure to deliver at the ballot box, under Almirante's leadership the MSI did emerge to an extent from the political ghetto, a shift demonstrated in 1984 when Almirante was allowed to enter the headquarters of the Communist Party in order to pay respects to their dead leader Enrico Berlinguer, a gesture that had been unimaginable for an MSI leader.
 However, his newly moderate approach brought him into conflict with Rauti and clashes between the two became a feature of the annual party conference.

 Almirante also served the MSI in parliament although he was stripped of parliamentary immunity three times: in 1979, he was charged with trying to revive the Fascist Party; and in 1981 and also in 1984, he was charged with aiding and abetting Carlo Cicuttini, who had fled Italy after a 1972 Peteano car bomb that killed three policemen.
 However, Almirante received amnesty under a 1987 law.